Cre-ator/Whiteboard.SpecificationManagement-Plugin/README.md

 Installation

-Copy the 'SpecificationManagement' plugin just in the plugins directory of Mantis.
+Copy the 'SpecManagement' plugin just in the plugins directory of Mantis.
 A new menu entry "Specification" should be added.
 Adds new fields "Specification - Requirement" and "Specification - Source/Name" into the issue-management.